-- 77. In sensitive landscapes and Conservation Areas the visual impact of masted turbines can be an issue and great care needs to be taken in their siting. - 78.
-For an average three bedroom home a 1.5 3 kw turbine will make a significant contribution to energy needs. - 79.
+- 67. In sensitive landscapes and Conservation Areas the visual impact of masted turbines can be an issue and great care needs to be taken in their siting. - 68.
+For an average three bedroom home a 1.5 3 kw turbine will make a significant contribution to energy needs. - 69.
 Wind turbines on farms should also be considered at a size and scale required for the farm's energy requirements.
 As these are likely to be larger than domestic installations further advice from the Pembrokeshire Coast National Park Authority should be sought.
-The Authority has prepared Supplementary Planning Guidance on Renewable Energy which provides further advice on turbines and other technologies listed below.